Aidgods/xbox-token-checker/README.md

 ```
+put your tokens in tokens.txt
-do pip install requests and python test.py
+pip install requests and python test.py
 ```